Keiren-b/clear_music_edited_files/ReadMe.txt

 Piano Four Hands and Six Hands Attribute 3 just changed to 'Piano'

 Now going back to fix Column H 'Tags' which should be a combo of composer and instrument.
 When updating, create new blank column.
 Fill with The Excel formula for this " =IF(O2="",S2,IF(S2="",O2,CONCATENATE(O2,", ",S2))) " then copy values into Tags column
+This will have to be constantly updated as changes are made to the file

 If there are various composers it should be listed as "Various Composers" not just "various"

+Should all BV codes be removed?
+Have asked Ian